 “We?
 You and Frank and that mouthy whore did this?”

-“Careful, she’s a friend and we did it on the cheap.
+“Careful, she’s a friend and ten minutes in Frankie was ready to adopt him.
+And we did it on the cheap.
 Frankie got the chairs I wanted out of the old Montrose, had a crew steaming them all night.
 Savannah and I found the cut glass vases and ashtrays in a box in the poker room and I ordered the flowers.”

 “You shouldn’t be friends with or be seen running around town with that whore thinks her shit doesn’t stink.
 Keep it up with her and I’ll see she has to move.”